-Open-label Study Results
+Open-label Study Top-line Results

 In March 2020, we initiated a long-term, open-label study to evaluate simufilam, our lead drug candidate, in patients with Alzheimer's disease.
-This study is funded in part by a research grant award from the National Institutes of Health (NIH).
-The study is intended to monitor the long-term safety and tolerability of simufilam 100 mg twice daily for 12 or more months.
-Another study objective is to measure changes in cognition and biomarkers.
-This study uses ADAS-Cog to measure changes in cognition and the Neuropsychiatric Inventory (NPI) to assess dementia-related behavior.
-Both scales are both standard clinical tools in trials of Alzheimer's disease.
+This study was funded in part by a research grant award from NIH.
+The study was designed to evaluate the long-term safety and tolerability of simufilam 100 mg twice daily for 12 or more months.
+Another study objective was to assess exploratory efficacy endpoints, such as changes in cognition, and biomarkers.